Cannabis Oil (THC Oil)

-Cannabis oil is by far the most prolific of all the various types of cannabis supplements available.
-Compared to the other product types, tinctures and concentrates are probably the purest forms of cannabis oil, as there is no further processing of the oil.
+Cannabis Oil (THC Oil) is by far the most prolific of all the various types of cannabis supplements available.
+Compared to the other product types, tinctures and concentrates are probably the purest forms of Cannabis Oil, as there is no further processing of the oil.

 Take oils and tinctures sublingually and do not swallow immediately.
 It is best to place the drops under the tongue and leave it there for as long as you can.
 With that said, you can most certainly add the tincture to almost any drink you enjoy during the day.
 However, it is advisable to avoid adding it to hot drinks, as these may destroy some of the beneficial nutrients.

-Capsules are probably the most convenient way to supplement with cannabis oil.
+Cannabis oil capsules are probably the most convenient way to supplement with Cannabis Oil (THC Oil).
 They are naturally much more straightforward to take than tinctures or concentrates.
 Capsules usually come in a softgel form and are precisely dosed, making it easy to keep track of your daily serving size.

 Take one capsule or more as recommended by your healthcare professional, with water or your favourite drink.